MicrosoftDocs/architecture-center/docs/guide/multitenant/service/event-hubs.md

 Event Hubs is integrated with Azure AD.
 Clients can authenticate to Event Hubs resources by using a managed identity with Azure AD.
 Event Hubs defines a set of built-in roles that you can grant to your tenants to access Event Hubs entities.
 For example, by using Azure AD authentication, you can grant a tenant access to an event hub that has the messages for that tenant.
 You can use this technique to isolate a tenant from other tenants.

-Kafka applications can use [managed identity OAuth](/azure/event-hubs/authenticate-managed-identity#event-hubs-for-kafka) to access Event Hub resources.
+Kafka applications can use [managed identity OAuth](/azure/event-hubs/authenticate-managed-identity#event-hubs-for-kafka) to access Event Hubs resources.

 For more information, see the following articles: